top of page

 The Contractual Psalms

 This collection consists of five Psalms—23, 24, 27, 46, and 91.
-Often considered a “mini Psalm book,” these foundational Psalms can address almost any need.
-They are the core of Psalm magic, offering guidance, protection, and strength.
+Often considered a “mini Psalm book,” these foundational Psalms address almost any need.
+They form the core of Psalm magic, offering guidance, protection, and strength.
 Working with just these five Psalms can provide profound magical benefits.

 The Purification Psalms